Maltob03/MaltobKit/content/docs/SharePDFView/index.md

 ## Share

-With the extension above we can generate the PDF but you need to create another file in order to share the document.
-Create a new file, i call mine sharePDF and paste into this file the next lines of code:
+With the above extension, we can generate a PDF.
+However, we need to create another file to handle the sharing of the document.
+Create a new file, I called mine SharePDF.swift, and paste the following code:

 ````swift
 import Foundation